2017 July 14 to 19

-Note that the Tapati Festival tour in winter 2018 includes one additional night.
+Note that the Tapati Festival tour in winter 2018 includes two additional nights.
 Our group will enjoy the activities listed in the above itinerary, as well as attend cultural events, parties, and soak in a festive, fun group atmosphere!

 Contact us for personal travel in Mainland Chile to the capital of Santiago, the resurgent hillside port city of Valparaiso, the colorful pristine Atacama Desert or other destinations.

 Price includes: All transportation on Easter Island; Five nights in intimate Easter Island guesthouse (seven when joining the 2018 winter tour), in shared or single occupancy; daily breakfasts, three lunches, three dinners on Easter Island; Services of professional tour director (subject to minimum participation) and local guides; Use of bikes; All hotel service charges and taxes, porterage, and gratuities for included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Flights between home, Santiago, Chile (or Tahiti) and Easter Island; Meals not included in tour fee; Horseback riding and other options not listed as included; Airport departure taxes; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.